 Because we believe that our resources should be available to anyone doing the important work of compassionate farmed animal care, we strive to keep all of our resources’ language simple and accessible.
 When we refer to terms that might not be commonly known, we will ensure that an explanation is available close by.
 Caring for farmed animals is not always simple, but the language of compassionate care should be.

-We are also committed to providing resources that are welcoming to all, and will never publish content that is intentionally discriminatory about a human’s race, gender, sexual orientation, health, disability, age, economic status, family status, religion, political views, or place of residence.
+We are also committed to providing resources that are welcoming to all, and will never publish content that is intentionally discriminatory about a human’s race, ethnicity, gender, sexual orientation, health, disability, age, economic status, family status, religion, political views, or place of residence.

 A Resident-Centered Approach